Home

 Tip: If you have hard water, and don't want to undergo the expense of purchasing a water softener, I urge you to buy distilled water.
 I personally always use distilled water in my soap recipes...
 I think it's just good practice.

-Measure out the dry lye in a small Ziploc bag so that you can safely seal it in case of interruption.
+Measure out the dry lye in a small Ziploc bag or a container with a lid so that you can safely seal it in case of interruption.
 Be sure to make your lye measurement exact!

-Once you are ready to mix the components Remember to always pour the lye from the bag into the water, not the water into the bag of lye.
-The last thing you want to do is cause an explosion!
+Once you are ready to mix the components Remember to always pour the lye into the water, not the water into the lye!

 Mix the lye and water combination continuously until all the lye is dissolved.
 Do not break in mixing.
 Keep in mind that the reaction alone will cause the solution to heat to more then 200 degrees Fahrenheit; so be careful and only use a container that can easily withstand that type of heat!